-The consolidated financial statements include the financial statements of the Group for the year ended 31 December 2021.
+The consolidated financial statements incorporates the financial statements of the Company and entities (including structured entities controlled by the Company and its subsidiaries).
 A subsidiary is an entity (including a structured entity), directly or indirectly, controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e., existing rights that give the Group the current ability to direct the relevant activities of the investee).